troychaplin/wp-monorepo-manager/TEST.md

 2. **Test the setup command:**

     ```bash
-    # This should create a new test project structure
+    # This should create a new project structure
     wp-monorepo setup

     # Test help command (should work without errors)